 - Bi-color adjustable Variable temperature from 3200K-5600K, dimmable from 10-99%

 - Dual power option: can be powered either by 13-17v DC adapter power supply or np-f550, NP-F750, or...

 - Led display for easy readouts of brightness or color temperature

 - High CRI (color Rendering Index) of 95+

 Kenko KFM-1100 Auto Digi Light Meter

 Kenko KFM-1100 Auto Digi Light Meter is easy to read, has an infrared mode and is priced right.
-I’ve been using it for product photography and found that it works perfectly.
-It’s easy to use and makes my job much more enjoyable.
+I use it for product photography and found that it works perfectly.

 With the push of a button, the user can switch between reflective and incident modes which allows capture the light intensity of an object or the surrounding environment (infrared mode).

 The KFM-1100 combines the functions of a light meter, color meter and flash meter in one unit.
 The reflective mode measures the amount of light falling on a scene or object as well as the color temperature of the ambient light (color temperature range: 2000K to 15000K).

 In this mode, the reading obtained is equivalent to that produced by a dedicated hand-held color meter, like those made by Gossen or Sekonic.